gitlabhq/omnibus-gitlab/doc/update/package_signatures.md

 ### Enable Automatic Verification

 The `rpm` tool and related package managers (`yum`,`zypper`) directly support the automatic verification of packages without intervention.
 If you used the automated repository configuration script after signed packages became available, then you will have no additional steps required.
-If you installed prior to the release of signed packages, you can either make the necessary changes, or re-run the automatic repository configuration script as found on the [Installation][install] page.
+If you installed prior to the release of signed packages, you can either make the necessary changes, or re-run the automatic repository configuration script as found on the [Installation](https://about.gitlab.com/install/) page.

 #### Yum (RedHat, CentOS)